Home / Youth Mental and Physical Health / Scholarships

 To accomplish this long-term goal, Kindred Foundation is partnering with organizations providing scholarships to students as part of our youth mental health strategy.
 We are funding scholarships in the area of mental health and/or health sciences at colleges or universities across Canada.
 These scholarships are a part of our initiative to help youth dealing with mental health and illness challenges in Canada from two youth communities - Black youth and/or 2SLGBTQ+ youth communities.

 Kindred Foundation is honoured to support 14 'roster' (multi-year) scholarships with The Black Education Fund.
 These scholarships support Black students studying in the area(s) of mental health, health sciences or sciences programs.
-Starting in 2023, one scholarship also supports a student who identifies within the 2SLGBTQ+ community.
+Starting in 2023, one of the 5 newly awarded scholarships supports a student who identifies within the 2SLGBTQ+ community.
 Each student receives $1,000 per year for the duration of their program (up to 4 years).

 For more information, please see The Black Education Fund website